Stord Airport: Runway and terminal expansion

 In 1997, the airport started the process to install a doppler very high frequency omnidirectional range (DVOR) to aid navigation, which would cost NOK 800,000 used, plus NOK 400,000 for installation and construction of a road.
 The DVOR was operational from October 1998.
 The Norwegian Labour Inspection Authority instructed the airport company to improve the facilities for both employees and passengers, and in February 1997, the airport company decided to build a new passenger terminal and a new operations building for a combined cost of NOK 12 million.
 The new passenger terminal would be 754 m in two stories, with the tower in four.
 Instead the airport chose a larger proposal, also designed by Svein Halleraker, which cost NOK 25 million.

 With the opening of Oslo Airport, Gardermoen on 8 October 1998, Widerøe terminated its route, while Air Stord moved the Oslo routes from the then closed Fornebu to Gardermoen.
 That year saw 52,130 passengers travel through Sørstokken, an all-time record.
 On 19 February 1999, Air Stord filed for bankruptcy.
 The same afternoon, Teddy Air landed at Stord and operated a route using a 36-seat Saab 340.
 Coast Air did the same with a 19-seat Jetstream.
 Stord Flytransport also started flying, in cooperation with Air Iceland, using a 46-seat ATR 42.
 Coast Air had the best regularity, but withdrew from operations in the fall.

-In 2000, local businesspeople proposed building a new airport in Sveio to replace both Karmøy and Sørstokken.
+In 2000, local businesspeople proposed building a new airport in Sveio Municipality to replace both Karmøy and Sørstokken.
 The airport would be large enough to serve cargo aircraft of any size, which would allow it to be used for export cargo routes.
 As a response, representatives for Sørstokken stated that it would be possible to rebuild Sørstokken's runway to 2500 m for NOK 100 million, although this would change the direction of the runway.

 The decreased traffic caused the airport to reduce the plans for the size of the new terminal, cutting it to 350 m2 and a cost of NOK 10 million.
 NOK 2 million was financed through an interest-free loan from the county.
 To save NOK 600,000 in conjuncture tax, it was decided that the terminal would be built by the municipality, as it would then be regarded as a public, rather than private, investment.
 In late 2000 and early 2001, Widerøe put in a Dash 8-100 with two weekly services to cater week commuters from Eastern Norway.
 From February 2001, Widerøe terminated the service, but the extra service was partially replaced with a Monday morning service to Oslo by Danish Air Transport, using an ATR 42.
 The new terminal was opened on 1 August 2001, having cost NOK 7 million.
 By that year, the patronage had fallen to 20,000.
 The tolled Triangle Link road to Haugesund opened in April 2001.